ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 When the protocol running inside the tunnel uses loss recovery (e.g., {{TCP}}
 or {{QUIC}}) and the outer HTTP connection runs over TCP, the proxied traffic will incur at least two nested loss recovery mechanisms.
-This can reduce performance as both can sometimes independently retransmit the same data.
+This can reduce performance, as both can sometimes independently retransmit the same data.
 To avoid this, IP proxying SHOULD be performed over HTTP/3 to allow leveraging the QUIC DATAGRAM frame.